-In 2013 as compared to 2012, costs incurred under our ganetespib program increased by \$7.1 million, including increases of \$2.0 million for personnel-related costs, related research supplies, operational overhead and stock compensation, and \$5.1 million for external costs.
-These increases were principally due to start-up activities and the commencement of patient enrollment that occurred in the second quarter of 2013 in connection with the GALAXY-2 trial, as well as the conduct of clinical pharmacology studies and net increases related to supporting drug supply and other non-clinical activities.
-In 2013, we anticipate that the overall costs under our ganetespib program will continue to increase as we further advance clinical development, including the GALAXY-1, GALAXY-2, ENCHANT-1 and CHIARA trials, and conduct non-clinical supporting activities.
+In 2013 as compared to 2012, costs incurred under our ganetespib program increased by \$4.7 million, including increases of \$0.2 million for personnel-related costs, related research supplies, operational overhead and stock compensation, and \$4.5 million for external costs.
+These increases were principally due to the continuation of start-up activities and patient enrollment-related costs that were incurred in the third quarter of 2013 in connection with the GALAXY-2 trial, as well as the completion of clinical pharmacology studies and net increases related to supporting drug supply and other non-clinical activities.
+We anticipate that the overall costs under our ganetespib program will continue to increase during the remainder of 2013 and in 2014 as we further advance the GALAXY-2 trial, our Phase 3 trial in second-line advanced NSCLC, and conduct non-clinical supporting activities.